Non DiscriminationSkip to content Skip to main navigation

 NYC Commission on Human Rights

-Title IX of the Education Amendments of 1972 (Title IX) protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
+Title IX of the Education Amendments of 1972 (Title IX) protects individuals from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.

 The following person has been designated to handle inquiries regarding Title IX: